cdfuller/prompts/GLOBAL_AGENTS.md

 - Reach for linting or static-analysis tools before manual review when identifying issues.
 - Use Playwright MCP utilities when automated browser interaction or UI verification is required.

+## Clarifying Questions
+- Pause and initiate a clarifying round whenever goals, constraints, or priorities are unclear before generating major artifacts.
+- Present questions as a numbered list; under each number provide alphabetical options, reserving Option A for the recommended path when one exists and keeping labels in order.
+- Pair each option with a concise trade-off note so the user understands the implications of their choice.
+- Conclude every question set with `Option X: Explain the options` to invite deeper exploration instead of committing immediately.

 ## Documentation & Onboarding
 - Ensure project READMEs list baseline commands for installing dependencies, running the application, and executing tests.
 - Include a concise tagline followed by a short description (no more than four sentences) that explains the problem the application solves.